weibinxian/flowing_stars/README.md

 # Technical

-Node js, for the back-end, Css front-end.
-Express generator
+- Node js for the back-end
+- Css front-end
+- Express generator

 ## Models
--conversation
+- conversation
-–index page
+– index page
-–user
+– user

 ## Views
--Index (front/landing page)
+- Index (front/landing page)
--Users (login/sign up)
+- Users (login/sign up)
-–chat room(room page)
+– chat room(room page)

 ## Controllers/Routes
--Index (front/landing page)
+- Index (front/landing page)
--Users (login/sign up)
+- Users (login/sign up)
--Rooms (discussion topics
+- Rooms (discussion topics

 ## Other

 # Milestones

 ## First week
--get things brainstorm, come up with the functions and css
+- get things brainstorm, come up with the functions and css
 - able to send and receive messages
 - able to see user data

 ## Second Week
--basically have a basic framework done, all the functions is working
+- basically have a basic framework done, all the functions is working
 - start animations and proper landing page
 - Try socket.io

 ## Third Week
--wrap it up, adding more features and function if is possible
+- wrap it up, adding more features and function if is possible
 - Clean up landing and animations